Water

 This dimension emphasizes the soil's ability to retain, absorb, and store water, which is essential for plant growth and overall ecosystem health.
 It monitors soil moisture levels, ensuring that soils can effectively support vegetation, regulate water flow, and mitigate the impact of droughts or floods.
 Maintaining adequate water-holding capacity in soils helps sustain agriculture, manage water resources, prevent flood-related damages, and preserve natural habitats.

-Offers key data on rainfall and snowfall, essential for water management and assessing flood and drought risks.
+Offers key data on rainfall and snowfall amount and historic trends, essential for water management and assessing flood and drought risks.

 Analyzes long-term changes in soil moisture, revealing critical trends for climate change adaptation and water management.